St Mary's Abbey, Colwich

-Saint Mary's Abbey in Colwich, Staffordshire was an abbey of Roman Catholic nuns of the English Benedictine Congregation, founded in 1623 at Cambrai, Flanders, in the Spanish Netherlands, and closed down in 2020.
+St Mary's Abbey in Colwich, Staffordshire was an abbey of Roman Catholic nuns of the English Benedictine Congregation, founded in 1623 at Cambrai, Flanders, in the Spanish Netherlands, and closed down in 2020.
 During the French Revolution, the community was expelled from France and settled at Mount Pleasant, Colwich, in 1836, where it remained for the next 84 years.

 History

 Background

 St Mary's Abbey of English Benedictine nuns had its origins in 1623 at Cambrai in the Spanish Netherlands.
 At that time, persecution made it impossible for women to become nuns in England.
 By 1645, the Cambrai community under Abbess Catherine Gascoigne had increased to 50 nuns, and was living in conditions of extreme poverty.
 On 6 February 1652, the community was established in Paris as the Priory of Our Lady of Good Hope under Dame Bridget More as their Prioress.
-She was a direct descendant of the martyr, St Thomas More, and had been taught at Cambrai under the spiritual supervision of the great mystical theologian, Dom Augustine Baker.
+She was a direct descendant of the martyr, St Thomas More, and had been taught at Cambrai under the spiritual supervision of the mystical theologian, Dom Augustine Baker.

 Relocation

 In the French Revolution, the abbey was suppressed and the nuns were imprisoned, first in the monastery and then in the Château de Vincennes.
 When released in 1795, they settled in England, first in Dorset and then at Cannington in Somerset.
-In 1836, they finally settled at Mount Pleasant, Colwich, an eighteenth century building which had been rebuilt in Gothic style.
+In 1836, they finally settled at Mount Pleasant, Colwich, an 18th-century building which had been rebuilt in Gothic style.

-In 1928, the St. Benedict's Priory was raised to the rank of an Abbey, and the house was renamed St Mary's Abbey.
-A daughter house, the Priory of St. Scholastica, at Atherstone in Warwickshire, continued as a separate community until 1967 when the nuns returned to Colwich.
+In 1928, the St Benedict's Priory was raised to the rank of an Abbey, and the house was renamed St Mary's Abbey.
+A daughter house, the Priory of St Scholastica, at Atherstone in Warwickshire, continued as a separate community until 1967 when the nuns returned to Colwich.
 The estate at Atherstone was sold in 1967, and the priory building demolished in 1968.